ifeanyivictor/ZopiShop/zopishop/README.md

-# React & Node Tutorial - Full ECommerce [2022]
+# Full stack- Full ECommerce site with React [2022]
-Welcome to my React and Node tutorial to build a simple functional e-commerce website.
-Open your code editor and follow me for the next hours to build an e-commerce website using MERN stack (MongoDB, ExpressJS, React and Node.JS).
+Welcome to my React and Node simple functional e-commerce website using MERN stack (MongoDB, ExpressJS, React and Node.JS).

 ## You Will Learn